indigo-dc/oidc-agent/gitbook/oidc-gen.md

 given url using a second device and enter the given user code.
 Through polling the agent will get a refresh_token and oidc-gen the generated account configuration.

+If the OpenID Provider does not provide the device authorization endpoint in their openid-coniguration it has to provided manually using the ```--dae``` option.

 ### The ```--flow``` Flag
 The ```--flow``` flag can be used to enforce usage of a specific flow or to